Welcome to Zhuang Li’s Personal Website

 Personal Interests

-Outside of academia, I enjoy hobbies that inspire creativity and relaxation, such as gaming, movies, and reading.
+Outside academia, I enjoy hobbies that inspire creativity and relaxation, including gaming, movies, and reading.

 Gaming: AAA games like Elden Ring, The Legend of Zelda: Breath of the Wild, The Legend of Zelda: Tears of the Kingdom, Diablo II, III, IV, Black Myth: Wukong, Red Dead Redemption, The Witcher 3: Wild Hunt, Cyberpunk 2077, God of War series, etc.